brandonbryant12/BCH_live_bet/README.md

 # The solution

-  - Allow users to create bets peer to peer.
+  - Allow users to make bets person to person.

   - Using a blockchain as an escrow enables these types of bets and eliminates high premiums on bets.

-  - Users never need to set up an account making it easy to create and accept bets.
+  - Using a betting protocol on top of LBRY's protocol offers a unique and simple UX.

+  - LBRYBet is an one stop shop to activly watch sporting events, esports and politcal debates

 # Why LBRY needs this built